-Whether it’s your birthstone, you’re celebrating your 16th wedding anniversary (yes — there’s a gemstone for that!), or you’re simply a trendsetter looking to add an accent piece to your collection … there’s so much more than meets the eye of this kiwi-colored gem!
+Whether it’s your birthstone, you’re celebrating your 16th wedding anniversary (yes — there’s a gemstone for that!), or you’re simply a trendsetter looking to add an accent piece of peridot to your collection, there’s so much more than meets the eye of this kiwi-colored gem!

 What Makes Peridot Even More Intriguing Than Its Distinctive Hue?